Favored by regulators, auditors & agencies. Substantially

-Validation Online's GMP compliant computer qualification (CSQ) documentation, starts with a unique three level User Requirements Specification document (URS).
-Since most documents, post the URS, will either fully, or partially, base their contents on the URS, it is essential that this document clearly, concisely and in a manner that is testable, specifies the exact requirements of the end user.
-It is also essential that these exact testable requirements remain attributable through the development of the Functional Specification (FS) Design Specification (DS) to the actual lines or groups of lines of code that enable them.
+Computer qualification starts with a unique three level User Requirements Specification (URS) document.
+Since most documents; post the URS, will either fully, or partially, base their contents on the URS, it is essential that this document clearly, concisely and in a manner that is testable, specifies the exact requirements of the end user.
+It is also essential that these exact testable requirements remain attributable through the development of the Design Specification (DS) to the actual lines or groups of lines of code that enable them.

 The Validation Master Plan - VMP, must be specific about this and all cGMP

-Traceabilty of URS functionality, to lines of code is an essential element in computer qualification.
-Once this traceability is establish future maintenance and modification of software is made much simpler and more manageable.
+Traceabilty of the URS functionality, to lines of code is an essential element in computer qualification.
+Once this traceability is established future maintenance and modification of software is made much simpler and more manageable.

 Which at times means certain sections can appear to contradict other sections.
 On a recent project when a group was set up to develop a Risk Assessment (RA) document from GAMP 5, after four weeks they were still divided and unable to reconcile their company's requirements with the alternative strategies given in GAMP.
 It bodes well to never forget that GAMP 5 is a guide from the end users point of view.
 The actual legal requirements come from the regulators, and obviously take precedence.
 Validation Online's computer qualification protocols start with the development of a detailed three layer URS and progress through the VMP - IQ - OQ - PQ.
 Each of these documents are interactive fully detailed and simple to use.
 Each are preceded with an SOP which guides the user through all phases of protocol generation completion.

-The Validation Master Plan - VMP, must be specific about this requirement and instruct all personnel involved in the qualification program, of the importance of maintaining this traceability.
+The Validation Master Plan - VMP, must be specific about this traceability requirement and ensure that all personnel are aware of the importance of maintaining it.

-Dynamic testing verifies the execution flow of software, including decision paths , inputs, and outputs.
+Dynamic computer qualification verifies the execution flow of software, including decision paths, inputs, and outputs.
 Dynamic testing involves creating test cases, test vectors and oracles, and executing the software against these tests.
 The results are then compared with expected or known correct behavior of the software.
 Because the number of execution paths and conditions increases exponentially with the number of lines of code, testing for all possible execution traces and conditions for the software is impossible.
 Static Analysis.